adrnbs/.emacs.d/README.md

 refile.org, tasks.org, and diary.org will then be able to utilize the `~/Dropbox/emacs/org/orgfiles` directory.
 Of course, you can update the org-mode.el references to point to a location other than `~/Dropbox/...`.
 This is all personal preference.

 A final note - to make this configuration auto load on Emacs start, you will need to update the contents of the .emacs file to match init.el.
 I would automate this, but am using this on a number of machines.
 Sourcing from something like Dropbox has helped remedy the issue.
+Remember to update username fields!